MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-auditing-monitoring-tenant-level-auditing.md

 ##### Groups APIs or workspaces cmdlet

 To retrieve a list of workspaces, you can use one of several REST APIs, such as the [Get Groups as Admin](/rest/api/power-bi/admin/groups-get-groups-as-admin) REST API (using the tool of your choice).
-The results include additional metadata such as the description and whether the workspace is stored in a Premium capacity.
+The results include extra metadata such as the description and whether the workspace is stored in a Premium capacity.

 > [!NOTE]
 > The API named includes the term _group_ as a reference to a workspace.
 That term originated from the original Power BI security model, which relied on Microsoft 365 groups.
 While the Power BI security model has evolved significantly over the years, the existing API names remain unchanged to avoid breaking existing customer scripts.